manig1729/linux-config/README.md

 # Linux config files

-These are my random config files which I store here in case I lose / break them or change machines
+These are my Ubuntu 20.04 dotfiles

 They are arranged in the same directory structure as they would be in an actual install